Bill DeMott: Is it Doug Basham's fault for grabbing the hair or Rob Van Dam's for having it?

 - In the Book of Ezekiel chapter 8, God grabs Ezekiel by the hair and takes him to Jerusalem to show him the detestable things that are being done in His Temple.

 - It's a common dirty heel tactic in women's wrestling for the heel to throw her opponent across the ring by her hair.
 Sometimes also happens for extra leverage in a submission hold (a common one in Diva's matches is to stand on their hair while they're on the ground, then pull them up by the arms; shoulder, neck, and hair pain all in one shot.)
 Can sometimes happen to men as well if the hair is long enough.

 - It used to be a tactic in intergender tag matches for the man on the team to grab the woman by the hair and slam her down to the mat when she hit the ropes.

-- It's now so widely seen for the hair to be grabbed as leverage during a snapmare, it now has a technical name - "hair-mare".
+- It's so widely seen for the hair to be grabbed as leverage during a snapmare, that it has a technical name - "hair-mare".

 - Gail Kim really benefited from this.
 During a ladder match with Taryn Terrell, she tied Taryn's hair to the ropes which kept her stuck long enough for Gail to climb the ladder and retrieve the contract.